Malik-Joshua/Team-Master-Ug/VERCEL_ENV_SETUP_STEPS.md

 ## Step 5: Add Third Environment Variable (SUPABASE_SERVICE_ROLE_KEY)

+**⚠️ Security Note:** The service role key has elevated privileges and bypasses Row Level Security (RLS).
+It should **ONLY** be added to Production environment for security reasons.
+Preview and Development environments should not have access to this sensitive credential.

 1. Click **Add New** or the **+** button to add another variable
 2. For the third variable:
    - **Key**: Type exactly: `SUPABASE_SERVICE_ROLE_KEY`
    - **Value**: Paste the **service_role** key you copied from Supabase (a long string starting with `eyJ...`)
-   - **Environment**: Check all three boxes:
+   - **Environment**: Check **ONLY** the Production box:
      - ☑ Production
-     - ☑ Preview
+     - ☐ Preview (do NOT check)
-     - ☑ Development
+     - ☐ Development (do NOT check)

 3. Click the **Save** button